tensorflow/ngraph-bridge/tools/README.md

 sess.run(out0, feed_dict = {in0:[2,3], in1:[4,5]})
 ```

-The "normal" mode latches onto `Tensorflow` operations by registering `GraphOptimizationPass`s such as `NGraphRewritePass` and `NGraphVariableCapturePass`.
+The "normal" mode latches onto `Tensorflow` operations by registering `GraphOptimizationPass`es such as `NGraphRewritePass` and `NGraphVariableCapturePass`.
 It also register a custom op `NGraphEncapsulate`.
 Note that the graph rewriting and the actual execution all happens when `session.run` is called

 ### Introducing `Grappler`